Below are Department of Corrections (DOC) policies that apply to visiting with incarcerated individual's and/or visits to DOC facilities and offices.

 - DOC Policy 200.200 Offender Betterment Fund (OBF) (pdf)

 States some revenue for the OBF is drawn from video visiting service commission, and is authorized to be spent on such things as Extended Family Visit (EFV) program expenditures, family centered activities, visiting area supplies, and visiting area furniture.

-Concerning contact restrictions between inmates and specific individuals or classes of individuals.
+Concerning contact restrictions between incarcerated individuals and specific individuals or classes of individuals.

-Concerning interactions between inmates and their families, and employees, contract staff and volunteers.
+Concerning interactions between incarcerated individual's and their families, and employees, contract staff and volunteers.

 - DOC Form 21-575 Acknowledgement of Visitor Search Requirements

 This form is not currently available online.
 You will be asked to complete this upon your arrival.

 - DOC 21-787 Special Visit Request (pdf) (English)